gh-andre/fmtlog/README.md

 significant changes between `v2.1.1` and `v2.1.2`, in order to keep this branch better aligned with the level of changes expected from a patch fix.

+A new macro `FMTLOG_ONCE_LOCATION` was introduced to allow callers supply source location information instead of using that of the current line.
+Otherwise this macro behaves like `FMTLOG_ONCE`.

 # fmtlog
 fmtlog is a performant asynchronous logging library using [fmt](https://github.com/fmtlib/fmt) library format.